davidmerfield/Tuuune/notes/To do.md

 - make player work without flash
 - show youtube player for youtube songs

+- take thumbnail into consideration?

 Long term build:

 Create community based around sharing interesting and undiscovered music.

 Make filter use machine learning
 - make filter weighted, instead of binary
+- Regenerates next results on like song?
+- try to find the song on Youtube and Soundcloud